 Adobe Gallery, Santa Fe has a double-chambered Zuni vessel listed as a salt container.
 [Photograph and description are on file.]

-Traditionally, each fall Hopi men hiked some 80 miles west from the mesas to a spot near the bottom of the Grand Canyon to fetch salt.
-As these deposits lie near the original Sipapu (place of emergence into the fourth world) and the “very brink of the home of the dead,” they lie in “dangerous” territory.
+Traditionally, each fall Hopi men hiked some 80 miles west from the mesas to a spot near the bottom of the Grand Canyon to fetch salt. “…some distance west from the mouth of the Little Colorado River, a deposit of salt lies…near the base of the canyon.
+Close to this deposit the river forms a series of eddies which marks one of the entrances to the house of Masau (God of the underworld, death and life), and in these eddies the (Hopi), when they go there to gather salt, toss their breath feathers and meal offerings to Masau (Alexander Steven as quoted in Patterson, 1994: 28)” As these deposits lie near the original Sipapu (place of emergence into the fourth world) and the “very brink of the home of the dead,” they lie in “dangerous” territory.
 [For a photograph of this Sipapu, see James (1974:7).]
 Thus, only men who have undergone the Wu wutcim initiation may hazard the trip.
 A salt party consists of three men—one is a novice, and two have gone before and know the elaborate rituals needed to make the trip safely.
 Upon their return to their village, the men’s “aunts” ritually wash them and they are renamed.
 This is a solemn business (Bradfield, 1995:38-39, 118).

-As the novice member of the group, Don Talayesva made the journey from Orabi (Third Mesa) and recounts his experience in detail in his autobiography Sun Chief (1942:232-247).
+As the novice member of such a group, Don Talayesva made the journey from Orabi (Third Mesa) and recounts his experience in detail in his autobiography Sun Chief (1942:232-247).
 Men from Walpi (First Mesa) were more likely to travel east to a salt lake near Zuni to gather this precious commodity (Yava, 1978:117), though Don Talayesva also reports such a trip.
 Since this eastward route does not go near the land of the dead, it was not as dangerous as the Grand Canyon route and fewer ritual precautions were necessary (Talayesva, 1942: 252-255).
+In 1948 the Fred Harvey Co. commissioned Hopi artist Fred Kabotie to paint several murals for the Painted Desert Inn in the Petrified Forest, AZ.
+One is entitled “Salt Lake Mural” and depicts two young men “who walked 230 miles from their home (at Hopi) to the Zuni Mesas…It was both (a) physical and Coming-of-Age Journey.”
+That mural is shown here:

 When Mexican and Anglo traders made commercial salt plentiful and cheap, these salt gathering expeditions tended to die out (about 1930), though Talayesva warns that salt gathered without the proper ritual offerings would result in a lack of rain and bad luck (1942:253).